 Affordable four star hotels with good concierge service:

 - Hotel Okura is located near the Kamiyacho and Toranomon stations and is only a 15 minute walk to Shimbashi.
 Prices are currently discounted since the main building is under construction, so a room can be had for $250 including tax.
 This gorgeous midcentury modern hotel is regarded as a Tokyo classic, and offers excellent concierge service.

 - Park Hotel and Royal Park Hotel The Shiodome are both located in Shiodome (across the street from each other, and also near the Conrad).
-These properties offer great views (lobbies are located on the 25th or so floor, with rooms above) and decent rooms starting in the $200 per night range with tax.
-The concierge service at both of these hotels is very good, matching the service offered at some of the more expensive five star hotels.
+These properties offer great views (lobbies are located on the 25th or so floor, with rooms above) and decent rooms starting at around $200 per night with tax for a small standard room.
+The concierge service at both of these hotels is pretty good, occasionally matching the service level of some of the more expensive five star hotels.